vinay1a/test123/bootcamp-fs2.md

 * take screenshot of rahul access  delhi share name it
   - rahul_delhi.png
-* take a screenshot of failure access of rahul_fbd.png
+* take a screenshot of failure access of FBD share name  it
+  - rahul_fbd.png

-set the limit for each user 10 GB.
+* set the limit for each user 10 GB.
-Login as rahul and try to copy 15 GB file error should come take screen shot upload as rahul_limit.png
+* Login as rahul and  copy 15 GB file ; `error should be occured` take screen shot upload as
+  - rahul_limit.png

+## 3. IP Risrictions
-3.Create one share final, deny this share by specific IP try to login with one unrestricted IP and create one folder data upload access_ip.png try to login with restricted IP and upload screen shot deny_ip.png
+* Create a share final, deny this share by specific IP .`( mentiond in instructions sheet )`
+* login with unrestricted IP and create a folder  .  take screen shot and  uplaod as
+  - access_ip.png
+* login with restricted IP .`Error Should Occure` .
+Take the screen shot and  upload as
+  - deny_ip.png

+## 4. ISCSI
+* Create ISCSI Target
+* Add  disk3 to Target
-4.Create ISCSI target and connect disk3 on it and access it on windows with the specific initiator .
+* Access it on windows with the specific initiator .
-Take screenshot of Manage disk showing that disk upload image as iscsi_disk.png
+  - In windows Take screenshot of Manage disk showing that disk upload image as `iscsi_disk.png`

+## 5. NFS
-5.On disk1 create any nfs share and mount it on linux system using nfs.
+* On disk1 create a nfs share and mount it on linux system using nfs.
-Put the output of command df -h in nfs_mount.md file
+* Run command `df -h` keep the  output in `nfs_mount.md` file and  upload

+## 6. FTP
-6.Configure one FTP share for Public aceess on disk1. (use share name NTIPL) upload ftp_public.png and secound share tyrone only authenticated user admin can read wirte upload ftp_user.png
+* Configure a FTP share for Public aceess on disk1. (use share name NTIPL)

-7.Lun masking iscsi initiator resticted to windows share in question 4 try to mount in linux system and put error in iscsi_lun_masking.md .

-8.In Question 1 do recycling and auditing enable on final_data create and delete few files from final data and upload image recycle.png and put output of message file from audit share in audit_log.md
+* Take the  screenshot and uplaod ftp_public.png
+* Configure another share "tyrone", grant read wirte access to "admin"
+* Take the screen shot of  ftp client and upload ftp_user.png

+## 7. ISCSI LUN Masking
+* Riscrict the Target which created  on Qestion 4  for  windows only access ( by giving the access to windows initiator only )
+* Access the  same target  on Linux system .
+Copy the error messsage  in iscsi_lun_masking.md and upload

+## 8. Recyclebin , Auditing
+* Enable  Recycling and auditing ( open file, delete file, create dir, RM dir) for final_data ( which created on question 1) .
+* copy the files  in to the sahre .
+* Delete the uploaded  files  and  restore them from  Recycle bin .Take the screenshot "recycle.png" and  upload
+* Download the  audit.log and  messages.log  copy them  in to audit_log.md  and  upload

+## 9. Share Quota
-9.Create Share FIT on disk2 and allow the admin with full permision on  it but this share should have the limit of 10 GB .
+* Create Share FIT on disk2 and allow the admin with full permision
+* Set  the share Quota for 10GB.
-Copy 15 GB data on this folder it will give error upload project_quota.png file.
+* Copy 15 GB data on this folder. `Error SHould occure`.
+Take the  screen shot of error to project_quota.png and  upload.

-Bonus Questions:
+# Bonus Questions:
+## 10. ADS Authentication
-10.Connect ADS Server with FS2 .
+* Connect ADS Server with FS2 .( ADS details  given in  instructons sheet)
-Create a share ADS_TEST give permission to peg user from ADS server on this share.
+* Create a share ADS_TEST give permission to peg user from ADS server on this share.